Groupe1Rim/DetectoRIM/README.md

 ## Create chimeria
+To create chimeria you have to use Chimerator.py
+First you have to aligned the 2 parent sequences on the Mauve tool (http://darlinglab.org/mauve/mauve.html)

 ### Input files

 Chimerator.py needs .backbone output file from a Mauve alignment and the two aligned sequences